someguynamedjosh/nodespeak/design/language.md

 ### Data Types

-There are not many builtin data types in Waveguide.
+There are not many builtin data types in Nodespeak.
 The most common ones are `Bool`, `Int`, and `Float`.
 They do what they do in other languages.
 Note that unlike other languages, they are capitalized.
 This is in an effort to make the language more uniform.
 All data types are capitalized.